Earn up to 3.56% APY2. No account fees. No minimum balances.

 Regulatory Compliance

-At this time, 23 states have laws for security deposit accounts.
-In these states, landlords must hold deposits in a separate escrow account.
+In most states, landlords must hold deposits in a separate account.
 It’s usually an interest-bearing account, although this isn’t always required.

 Even when it’s not mandated, an escrow account keeps deposits separate from other funds.
 This simplifies security deposit returns, which have strict deadlines in every state.
 It also makes security deposit accounting easier for taxes.